tranthienhau/ffi_flutter/example/README.md

-# native_add_example
+# ffi_flutter_example

-Demonstrates how to use the native_add plugin.
+Demonstrates how to use the ffi_flutter plugin.

 ## Getting Started